wendymartelll/frontend-nanodegree-arcade-game/README.md

   1. Clone this repo.
   2. Open file :  `index.html `in your favorite IDE
-  3. This is how the project looks like -> click [here](https://wendymartelll.github.io/frontend-nanodegree-arcade-game/to) see it.
+  3. This is how the project looks like -> click [here](https://wendymartelll.github.io/frontend-nanodegree-arcade-game) to see it.

 #### How does the game works?